Azure-Samples/communication-services-javascript-quickstarts/callautomation-quickstart/README.md

 ## Test endpoint to make sure we are okay

-1. Start ngrok on port 5000.
-From where ngrok is dowloaded, using the terminal run `./ngrok http 5000`
-2. update the ngrok endpoints. example `https://9253-2001-569-5146-9600-755d-996a-d84c-8dbf.ngrok.io`
+1. update the hosting endpoint with our dev tunnel. example `https://9ndqr7mn.usw2.devtunnels.ms:5000/`
-3. update the cstring with your connection string from your acs resrouce.
+2. update the acsConnectionString with your connection string from your acs resrouce.
 3. from the terminal run `npm run start` in our project folder"
 4. from cmd run "curl http://localhost:5000/test" and ensure you can see test endpoint being written to the console.